 “It’s about questions of translation or context,” said Mark Sawyer, director of the Center for the Study of Race, Ethnicity and Politics at the University of California Los Angeles.

-The word's literal translation is "little black man."
-But generally, negrito is not considered a racial slur in Latin America, Sawyer said.
+The word’s literal translation is “little black man.”
+But generally, negrito is not considered a racial slur in Latin America, Sawyer said in an interview when the controversy initially erupted.
 In fact, it frequently has a positive meaning.

 “It’s often a term of endearment,” he said.